 Amberley, BN18 9LR

-Pub on a quiet road.
-The terrace has great views overlooking the wetlands.
+Pub on a quiet road, but the terrace has great views overlooking the wetlands.
 Ample road parking.

-Has recently re-opened under new management.
+Now re-opened under new management.
 Rumour has it a 50K annual rent doomed the previous owners.
-Good luck to the new ones!
+Great views as ever.
+Drinks seemed expensive (£18 for pint, a large and a small wine).
+Food not special for the price.

 Near Arundel, BN18 9PB